jrtashjian/omniform/docs/blocks/select-group-block.md

 # Select Group Block

-Group Option blocks under a common label.
+Use the Select Group block to organize multiple [Option](select-option-block.md) blocks under a shared label.
+This helps group related choices together, making your form clearer and easier for users to navigate.

 To add a Select Group block, create a new form and open the Block Inserter tool.
 Use the search bar to find the Select Group block and click on its icon to insert it into the editor.